-It has always been for us a dream destination!
-Also when Thomas was looking at plane tickets to South Africa from India, we came across a promotion for a Mumbai-Johannesburg flight with a layover in Mahé, the main island of the Seychelles archipelago.
-The price being the same for a layover of one hour or one week, it did not take us long to turn this one-hour stopover into a 10 days stay!
+It's a destination that made us dream for a long time!
+Also when Thomas was watching plane tickets to South Africa from India, we came across a promotion for a Mumbai-Johannesburg flight with a stopover in Mahé, main island of the Seychelles archipelago.
+The price being the same for a stopover of an hour or a week, it did not take us long to turn this one-hour stopover into a 10 days stay!
 Flexibility is good!
-Thus we land on a Sunday morning on this little paradise in the middle of the Indian Ocean attached to the African continent.
+Thus we land on a Sunday morning on this paradise in the middle of the Indian Ocean attached to the African continent.

 There are more than 115 islands including many uninhabited islets but we will visit only the main islands which are Mahé, Praslin and La Digue.

 Leaving the airport we go directly to the ferry terminal to catch a ferry boat to St Anne's Bay on Praslin.

 First stop of our trip to paradise: the island of Praslin